 Investment income from the home office land and building relates to rental income recognized due to Gallagher s 60% ownership interest in a limited partnership that owns the building that Gallagher leases for its home office and several of its subsidiary operations.
-The decrease in income from this investment was primarily due to the limited partnership receiving an early termination fee from a large non-Gallagher related tenant in first quarter 2005.
-Total expenses associated with the home office land and building rental income, including interest and depreciation expense, were \$0.6 million and \$1.7 million in 2006 and 2005, respectively.
+The decrease in income from this investment was due to the limited partnership receiving an early termination fee from a large non-Gallagher related tenant in first quarter 2005 and a tenant moving out of the building related to a lease termination in January 2006.
+Total expenses associated with the home office land and building rental income, including interest and depreciation expense, were \$1.6 million and \$3.5 million in 2006 and 2005, respectively.

 Investment income from the airplane leasing company relates to rental income recognized due to Gallagher s 90% ownership interest in an airplane leasing company that leases two cargo airplanes to the French Postal Service.
 The decrease in income from this investment was primarily due to the renegotiation of the lease arrangement with the French Postal Service in December 2005.
-Total expenses associated with this income, including interest and depreciation expense, were \$1.4 million and \$1.3 million in 2006 and 2005, respectively.
+Total expenses associated with this income, including interest and depreciation expense, were \$2.7 million and \$2.6 million in 2006 and 2005, respectively.

-Income from real estate, venture capital and other investments principally relates to Gallagher s portion of the earnings of these entities accounted for using equity method accounting.
-The decrease in income from these investments in 2006 compared to 2005 is primarily due to a decline in value of one of the venture capital investment funds.
+Income from real estate, venture capital and other investments principally relates to Gallagher s portion of the earnings of these entities accounted for using equity method accounting and changes in market value.
+The increase in income from these investments in 2006 compared to 2005 is primarily due to an increase in the market value of Gallagher s holdings in the stock of a public company.

-Investment gains primarily include realized gains and losses that occurred in the respective periods related to write-downs, dispositions and recoveries of venture capital investments.
+Investment gains include realized gains and losses that occurred in the respective periods related to write-downs, dispositions and recoveries of venture capital and clean energy investments.
 During first quarter 2005, Gallagher realized a \$0.6 million gain on the sale of a shopping center investment, a \$0.5 million loss from an investment related to the Biogas Project and a loss of \$0.2 million as a result of a write-off of a portion of its investment in a multi-pollutant reduction venture.
+During second quarter 2005, Gallagher received a \$2.1 million dividend from its investment in Allied World Assurance Holdings, realized a \$1.3 million gain on the sale of the Biogas project and recognized a \$0.3 million gain on a recovery from a previously written-off venture capital investment.
+During second quarter 2006, Gallagher recognized a \$2.2 million loss as a result of a fair market value adjustment for the option costs and a \$2.4 million loss as a result of the write-off of its equity investment in C-Quest LLC, a clean energy related venture.
+The options will be valued at market value when a market value can be established and the equity investment accounted for using equity method accounting when the investment produces net earnings.
+Gallagher also recognized a \$1.1 million gain on the oil price derivative investment related to IRC Section 29-related investments.
 There were no investment gains or losses recognized in first quarter 2006.

 Investment expenses primarily include the operating expenses of the IRC Section 29-related Syn/Coal facilities, including expenses related to the Headwaters Incorporated (Headwaters) royalty.
-The increase in investment expenses in 2006 related to the three unconsolidated facilities was primarily due to the \$2.7 million accrual of the Headwaters royalty.
-The decrease in investment expenses in 2006 related to the two consolidated facilities was primarily due to the idling of the two IRC Section 29-related Syn/Coal facilities in first quarter 2006 (\$22.3 million).
 See discussion on litigation related matters below.
+The reduction in investment expenses in 2006 related to the three unconsolidated facilities is primarily related to a reduction in professional fees.
+The decrease in investment expenses in 2006 related to the two consolidated facilities was due to the idling of the IRC Section 29-related Syn/Coal facilities through June 12, 2006.